White-necked raven: Description

 The white-necked raven has a much shorter tail than the common raven, as well as a deeper bill with a white tip that is almost as strongly arched as that of the thick-billed raven.
 Though predominantly black, the throat, breast and neck show a faint purple gloss.
 There is a large patch of white feathers on the nape of the neck.

-Soars well with shallower wingbeats than other Corvidae.
+It soars well, with shallower wingbeats than other Corvidae.